tiphainehenry/react-cyto/README.md

 - The shared public tasks are gathered together in a public DCR graph.
 The later is compiled and updated in the blokchain for trust purposes.
 - The tenant projections are updated locally for privacy concerns.
 Each one of the incorporated public tasks communicates with the blockchain-based DCR graph.

+We use python Flask for the backend of the application and React for the front end.
+We use cytoscape.js, a React package, to generate the graph visualizations.
+Web3.js is used to connect the decentralized application to a blockchain network.
+Truffle manages the compilation and migration of the DCR smart contract, and Metamask controls contract interactions.

+# Functionalities
+On the design siden the platform:
+- separates the public and private projections out of a given textual representation.
+- instantiates the public DCR smart contract stored in Ethereum with the newly generated public projection

+On the execution side, each user can (1) execute its local projection, (2) have access to the execution logs of its local projection (activity start and end timestamps, state of execution of the task).

 ## Input DCRs
 Examples of global DCR graphs are accessible in the folder ./dcrInputs/.